π¦ registry

 err := registryClient.CheckImageExists(ctx, "v1.0.0")

-if errors.Is(err, client.ErrImageNotFound) {
+if errors.Is(err, registry.ErrImageNotFound) {

 log.Println("Image doesn't exist, check tag name")